-Are you bewildered by the small business loan process?
-Unsure of what steps to take?
-Business owners often think that applying for a loan is a mind-numbing task full of applications and lots of paperwork—especially for newbies.
+Small business owners often think that applying for a loan is a complex and daunting task full of applications, gathering information, and a mountain of paperwork.

 Step 1: Create a business plan

 If you’re wondering how to get a loan for your small business, consider how you will use it.
 Starting the loan process with a business plan ensures you’ll have a set strategy to manage and effectively use the funds once you receive them.

 Making a business plan can also help organize your ideas and pinpoint your opportunities.
 Many lenders want to see a business plan before they authorize a loan to make sure that you, well, mean business.

 Step 2: Know what you want to borrow and why